Helicoidal Transformation Method for Finite Element Models of Twisted Superconductors

 We set a homogeneous natural BC on the external boundary $\Gout$, so that $\dt \b\cdot \n|_{\Gout} = 0$ is weakly enforced.
 For the top and bottom boundaries $\Gamma_\text{up}$ and $\Gamma_\text{down}$, which are topologically identical, the periodic condition $\h\times \n|_{\Gamma_\text{up}} = - \h\times \n|_{\Gamma_\text{down}}$ is imposed.
 On conducting boundaries $\partial \Oc \cap (\Gamma_\text{up} \cup \Gamma_\text{down})$, this is done by forcing the equality of the degrees of freedom associated with topologically identical edges of these boundaries.
 On non-conducting boundaries $\partial \Occ \cap (\Gamma_\text{up} \cup \Gamma_\text{down})$, the periodic constraint is enforced via the magnetic scalar potential.
 We impose $\phi|_{\Gamma_\text{up}} = \phi|_{\Gamma_\text{down}} + h_\text{axial}\, p/6$.
 The total current intensity flowing in the conducting domain made up of the filaments and matrix is imposed via the (periodic) cohomology basis function whose generating edges are highlighted in Fig.~\ref{3Dcut_condMatrix}.

+Note that in the present case of HS-BC (transport current or axial field), the 3D reference model could be defined on a length shorter than $p/6$ along $z$, if one adapts the periodic mesh and the periodic cut accordingly.
+We chose a length of $p/6$ so that the reference model will also be valid in the transverse field case.

 Before comparing the results, we first verify that the 3D model indeed produces a helicoidally symmetric solution.
-For illustration, from the 3D numerical solution, we extract the magnetic flux density $\b$ and the current density $\j$ along the helicoidal fiber of pitch length $p$ passing at point $\vec x = \big(a,b, 0\big)$, with $a=180$~mm and $b=11$~mm, from $z=0$ to $z=p$ (see Fig.~\ref{3Dcut_condMatrix}).
+For illustration, from the 3D numerical solution, we extract the magnetic field $\h$ and the current density $\j$ along the helicoidal fiber of pitch length $p$ passing at point $\vec x = \big(a,b, 0\big)$, with $a=180$~mm and $b=11$~mm, from $z=0$ to $z=p$ (see Fig.~\ref{3Dcut_condMatrix}).